kuzzleio/documentation/src/sdk-reference/java/1/getting-started/index.md

 [snippet=document]

-As you did before, run your program:
+As you did before, build and run your program:

 ```bash
 $ javac -classpath ./path/to/the/sdk.jar  gettingstartedstorage.java